nasa/ziggy/doc/user-manual/running-pipeline.md

 Cluster initialization is something you only do once per cluster.
 It populates the database with Ziggy's standard tables; sets up the datastore directories; and reads in the pipeline configuration from the XML files.

 The command `ziggy cluster init` causes the initialization to occur.
-When you do this, after a few seconds you'll either have a nice spew of logging that ends with the message:
+When you do this, after a few seconds you'll either see the message:

 `Cluster initialized`